 Tentative Program: Hiking, birding, botany, winery tours, visiting conservation sites, and the local museum.
 Car-pooling will be encouraged for activities away from camp.
 There will be evening lectures and slide presentations.
 Speakers and topics TBA

 Capacity: This camp can accommodate 26 persons.
-We will be taking your bookings in pairs.

 Please bring your own sleeping bag and pillow.
 Cost: $630.00 per person ($600.00 if paying by cheque) which includes accommodation, all meals, all presentations, and outings.